 At the beginning of the semester in which you plan to graduate, if you are planning to receive your MS in Oral Biology degree, you will need to fill out a degree application online.
-Check ULink (ulink.louisville.edu) for application periods when you are ready to apply, or call Jacqueline Mills at 852-1207.
+Check ULink (ulink.louisville.edu) for application periods when you are ready to apply.
 All candidates for degrees, whether or not participating in Commencement, must apply for degrees according to the deadlines.